kevinoconnor7/osTicket-auth-cas/README.md

 ========

-Make sure you have `make.php` from [core-plugins](https://github.com/osTicket/core-plugins) and run `php make.php build auth-cas` to generate a phar package.
-This requires that you have `phar.readonly = Off` in your php.ini file.
+Make sure you have `make.php` from [core-plugins](https://github.com/osTicket/core-plugins) and run `php -dphar.readonly=0 make.php build auth-cas` to generate a phar package.

 Testing
 =======